-Cons: Wastes more water than it produces.
+Wastes more water than it produces.
 Does not reduce VOCs or endocrine disruptors.
 Requires adequate water pressure to work so it is not usable if home water supply is cut off.
 Takes up to an hour to filter one gallon of water and filters need to be replaced regularly.
 Removes necessary minerals from the water.

 The distillation process uses heat to cause the water to become steam.
 The steam rises and moves to a cooling chamber where it turns back into liquid, leaving behind many contaminants.
 This type of filtration reduces large particles like minerals and heavy metals but does not remove endocrine disruptors or VOCs since they vaporize at equal or lower temps that water and rise with the steam.
 It does effectively kill bacteria.

-Pros: Removes a large amount of contaminants.
+Removes a large amount of contaminants.
 Does reduce arsenic, asbestos and heavy metals.
 Does remove fluoride.

-Verdict: Better than bottled water, but definitely not the best option out there, especially for home situations.
+Better than bottled water, but definitely not the best option out there, especially for home situations.

 Solid Block Carbon Filters

-This is the option that we use now and my only complaint is that it does take up counter space.
+This is the option that we used for years and my only complaint is that it does take up counter space.
 The advantages are that it is gravity based and will work even without electricity or running water.
 While these types of units can be more pricey that pitcher filters or other filters up front, they seem to be the least expensive in the long run and require the fewest filter replacements (a big plus for me!).
 These types of filters also don’t remove naturally occurring minerals from the water, making it the best tasting filtered water option, in my opinion.